 - Beads, Wiggly Eyes, plastic toys, or anything small and not sharp

-Start by taping around the edges of the freeze bag, leaving only the top un-taped.
+Start by taping around the edges of the freezer bag, leaving only the top un-taped.
 This just helps with a little extra sidewall security.
 Open the bag and place about 1/2 bottle of hair gel into it.
 Add in beads or other fun things to touch.
 You can also add in food coloring to dye the gel or glitter!
 Seal the bag and tape the top shut as well.
-We use these on a flat surface where Farmer Boy can push around whatever is in the bag.
-His favorite right now is the dinosaur bag!
+We use these on a flat surface where the littles can push around whatever is in the bag.
+A favorite right now is the dinosaur bag!
 (We found those in the party favors section of the dollar store.)

 Your little one might enjoy this fun little Sensory Bottle as well!

 Have a little bit older children?
 You need to see my post on Frugal Preschool Busy Bags too.